A polynomial approximation scheme for nonlinear model reduction by moment matching: Moment Matching for Nonlinear Dynamical Systems

-\begin{proposition} If Assumptions \ref{ass:stab} and \ref{ass:f} hold, then we are guaranteed the existence of a mapping $\pi : \mathbb{R}^d \to \mathbb{R}^n$ that is defined on a neighbourhood $W^0$ about the origin and characterizes a locally attractive centre manifold for \eqref{eq:interconnected}.
+\begin{proposition} Consider the interconnected system \eqref{eq:interconnected}.
+If Assumptions \ref{ass:stab} and \ref{ass:f} hold, then we are guaranteed the existence of a mapping $\pi : W^0 \subset \mathbb{R}^d \to \mathbb{R}^n$, defined on a neighbourhood $W^0$ about the origin, that characterizes a locally attractive centre manifold for \eqref{eq:interconnected}.
 This mapping $\pi$ satisfies, for all $\omega \in W^0$,